aaronriekenberg/rust-parallel/README.md

           Each input line is passed to $SHELL -c <line> as a single argument.

       --channel-capacity <CHANNEL_CAPACITY>
-          Input and output channel capacity
+          Input and output channel capacity, defaults to num cpus * 2

           [default: 16]